 Obviously you've already thought of "quit bumping them" and "don't make top-heavy buildings."
-If you're still having problems, a couple of large paper clips down at the bottom to attach ground-floor walls and towers to their neighbors, will create a wide and stable base.
+If you're still having problems, a couple of large paper clips down at the bottom, to attach ground-floor walls and towers to their neighbors, will create a wide and stable base.
+You can also use "poster putty" to stick pieces together and to add weight at the bottom.